menu

 Demographics

-In terms of college education, Portage is somewhat better educated than the 21.84% who have a 4-year degree or higher in the typical US community: 28.74% of adults 25 and older in the village have at least a bachelor's degree.
+The overall education level of Portage is somewhat higher than in the average US city of 21.84%: 28.74% of adults 25 and older in the village have at least a bachelor's degree.

 Portage is an extremely ethnically-diverse village.
 The people who call Portage home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Portage residents report their race to be White, followed by Black or African-American.
 Portage also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
 People of Hispanic or Latino origin account for 20.67% of the village’s residents.
 Important ancestries of people in Portage include German, African, Irish, English, and Swedish.